Alaska Department of Fish and Game

 Permittees must record all salmon on their permit and remove both tips of the tail fin from each salmon taken immediately upon landing a fish.
 Immediately is defined as before concealing the salmon from plain view or transporting the salmon from the fishing site.

-Permit holders must return their permits by mail or in person by October 15th.
-Failure to report youir harvest is a violation of 5 AAC 77.015(c), and punishable by a $200 fine and loss of your personal use fishing privileges.
+Participation and harvest must be reported by October 15th.
+Failure to report your harvest is a violation of 5 AAC 77.015(c), and punishable by a $200 fine and loss of your personal use fishing privileges.

 Glennallen Subdistrict Subsistence Fishery Regulations